Modernizing the zoning code

 This approach is innovative in that it goes beyond visioning to create a specific road map to implementation, with planning and infrastructure integrated.

-Public Meeting #1: The planning team held a workshop on June 19 to invite public input into the Town Center Plan.
+Public Meeting #1: The planning team held a workshop in June 2017 to invite public input into the Town Center Plan.
 Over 100 people attended and registered their opinions.
 100 more participated via an online survey.
 Your ideas and preferences were recorded to become part of the plan: